NASA-Protocol-Exploits/handbook/docs/learning/useful-resources/glossary-of-terms.md

-## Contribution
+# Contribution
-Suppose you would like to add to the companys Glossary of Terms with the intention of helping improve our current documentation.
-In that case, we encourage all members to do this by sending a [pull request](https://github.com/NASA-Protocol-Exploits/handbook/pulls)
+Suppose you would like to add to the companys Glossary of Terms to help improve our current documentation.
+In that case, we encourage all members to do this by sending a [pull request](https://github.com/NASA-Protocol-Exploits/handbook/pulls).
+If you need help doing this, please reach out to a senior employee or refer to the contribution guide.

 # Glossary of Terms
 **AMS (Asynchronous Message Service) –** AMS is an Asynchronous Message Service (On the application layer) for use in space, e.g., between Earth and spacecraft in Earth orbit or between Earth and spacecraft on interplanetary missions.